 - Head & Neck surgery – adrenalectomy, TransOral robotic surgeries (TORS)

-- Urology surgery – prostatectomy, radical cystectomy, and other urological procedures
+- Urology surgery – prostatectomy, radical cystectomy, cancer surgeries and other urological procedures

 - Procedures that are not performed robotically may still qualify for laparoscopic surgery (LS).
 LS, also called band-aid or keyhole surgery, is a minimally invasive surgery that only requires small incisions.